dibyendumajumdar/paxos/multi/Multi-Paxos.md

 * `NextBallot` - aka PREPARE 1a - message sent by the ballot conductor.
 * `LastVote` - aka PROMISE 1b - message sent by participant to ballot conductor.
 * `BeginBallot` - aka ACCEPT 2a - messages sent by the ballot conductor.
+* `PendingVote` - message sent by acceptor to indicate willingness to vote, however pending update of outcomes (as acceptor lagging)
 * `Voted` - aka ACCEPTED 2b - message sent by participant to ballot conductor.
 * `Success` - message sent by ballot conductor to all processes once the ballot is successfully completed.